danthp4/Musicians_network_2020/README.md

-# Musicians_network_2020
+# Musician's Network_2020

+## COMP0034

-Development for the Musicians Newtork
+Development for Musician's Network

+For more information, please find full report under the same folder.